 A wide dike provides additional space to walk, or bike, although we had no bike with us, so we didn’t get to check out the length of the trail.
 It appears the bike trail is around 10 miles, and leads past additional wetlands areas.

 Trees, ground cover, and bushes were just putting out hints that spring is actually on its way.
 On our second visit, near sunset, we saw fewer birds, but an osprey offered a stunning show of hunting prowess.

 We have often spotted osprey hovering, waiting for just the right moment to dive for a fish.
 But this osprey was at the far end of the waterway when he suddenly made a beeline straight for the water’s surface, dove,

 and came up with a fish.
 Five minutes later, he repeated the maneuver and once again got his fish.
 The second time, he took longer to emerge from the water, and his fish was quite large.
 Pretty exciting for us to watch, although admittedly, not as exciting for the fish that became his dinner.

-While we walked, we heard different languages spoken by various visitors, saw people of color enjoying the outdoors along the trail, and felt grateful that this special place was saved from development.
+While we walked, we heard different languages spoken, all enjoying the outdoors along the trail, and felt grateful that this special place was saved from development.
 At the visitor center, another great resource, we learned that the property had been slated for Rt.
 95 to go right through it.
-Instead, the highway was rerouted, and the river flows by freely, and the waterway shelters lots of wildlife.
+Instead, the highway was rerouted, the river flows freely, and the waterway shelters lots of wildlife.
 The refuge and visitor center offer great opportunities for numerous school children (and adults) to get outdoors and learn about nature, right near where they live.

 What a sweet surprise.
 No, we never made it into the city.
 We spent too much time simply enjoying the nearby wonders of nature, right around the corner from where we stayed for a professional conference.
 If we get back to this area, it will be at the top of my list for great places to visit in the Philadelphia area.